-NSF retains ownership to major research equipment and facilities it funds only if specified in the terms and conditions of the award, otherwise title resides with the Recipient.
-At the end of the award, NSF may choose to invoke its contingent interest in NSF-funded property and equipment to take title or transfer to another organization.
+NSF retains ownership to property it funds only if specified in the terms and conditions of the award, otherwise title resides with the Recipient.
+In some limited cases, NSF will retain title to property (federally-owned property) based on consideration of award-specific details and circumstances.
+These special circumstances are identified at the time of award or periodically during the award when Property is acquired.
+At the end of the award, NSF may choose to invoke its conditional interest in NSF-funded property (federally-funded property) to take title or transfer to another organization.
 This stewardship responsibility is necessary to protect the U.S. Government's and the public's investment in these unique research facilities.

-The requirements for management of property procured using NSF funds are detailed in key NSF documents: Cooperative Agreement and Cooperative Support Agreement specific to the award; Chapter IX Grantee Standards, Section D; Property Management Standards of the NSF Proposal and Award Policies and Procedures Guide (PAPPG); the NSF Cooperative Agreement FATC, Article 6, Equipment; Article 61, 62, 63, 64, 65 of the Cooperative Agreement Modifications and Supplemental Financial & Administrative Terms and Conditions for Major Multi-User Research Facility Projects and Federally Funded Research and Development Centers; or other supplements.
+The requirements for management of property procured using NSF funds are detailed in key NSF documents: Cooperative Agreement and Cooperative Support Agreement specific to the award; Chapter IX Grantee Standards, Section D; Property Management Standards of the NSF Proposal and Award Policies and Procedures Guide (PAPPG); the NSF Cooperative Agreement FATC, Articles 6, Equipment and 55 Liability; Articles 5, 62, 63, 64, 65, 66 of the Cooperative Agreement Modifications and Supplemental Financial & Administrative Terms and Conditions for Major Multi-User Research Facility Projects and Federally Funded Research and Development Centers; or other supplements.
 In addition, 2 CFR § 200.310-316 prescribes standards for managing and disposing of property furnished by the Federal government or whose cost was charged to a project supported by a Federal award.
 It is incumbent on the Recipient to understand these policies and maintain a property management system.

 Each NSF major research facility is unique in its mission and its circumstances and thus the approach to property management will likely be unique but must comply with federal regulations and NSF policy.
-The policies and procedures governing the management of Federally funded property and equipment should cover the following general topic areas:
+The policies and procedures governing the management of Federally-funded property should cover the following general topic areas:

-- The process for acquisition and procurement; - The process for retention of financial records (physical and electronic) necessary for property audits or closeout; - The process for inventory management including custody, location, use, and disposition (note that awardees should seek instruction from NSF in most disposition cases); - The process for marking or identification of equipment, as appropriate; - The process to establish and perform routine and preventative maintenance, and - The process to secure property while in operation, storage, or transit.
+- The process for acquisition and procurement; - The process for retention of financial records (physical and electronic) necessary for property audits or closeout; - The process for inventory management including custody, location, use, and disposition (note that awardees should seek instruction from NSF in most disposition cases); - The process for marking or identification of property, as appropriate; - The process to establish and perform routine and preventative maintenance, and - The process to secure property while in operation, storage, or transit.